vstewar4/LongHCPulse/README.md

 A runnable version of YbTiO_HeatCapacity.ipynb can be found at:
 [![Binder](http://mybinder.org/badge.svg)](http://mybinder.org:/repo/asche1/longhcpulse)
  [Note: MyBinder.org currently not working 6/30/17]

+### Updates in version 1.2.1 (August 28, 2017)
+- Added option in "lineplot" command to plot heating pulse data as well (using "plotHeatPulses=True")
+- Added command to save processed data into a comma-separated text file: "savetraces".
+This allows further processing using external software.

 ### Updates in version 1.2 (June 30, 2017):
 - Updated LongHCPulse.py to be compatible with Python 3.6 as well as Python 2.7